 Rum does play a big role in flavoring this cake, so if you are not a big fan of using alcohol for baking, then you can replace the rum with water and buy some rum extract to create your own rum flavor.
 I would suggest using 1½ teaspoons with each ½ cup of water.

-Additionally, if you are allergic or simply not a fan of pecans, you can substitute other nuts, such as almonds or walnuts.
+Additionally, if you are allergic to pecans or simply not a fan, you can substitute other nuts, such as almonds or walnuts.
 Or they can always be omitted and possibly replaced with chocolate chips.

 What is the best rum for rum cake?